nibrunie/PeriodicitySearch/README.md

 # PeriodicitySearch
-utility script to search a function periodicity
+utility script to empirically determine a function periodicity